emscripten-core/emscripten/site/source/docs/porting/guidelines/portability_guidelines.rst

 Code that cannot be compiled
 ============================

 The following types of code would need to be re-written in order to work with Emscripten.
-While in theory it might be possible to workaround these issues using emulation, it would be very slow.
+(While in theory it might be possible for Emscripten to work around these issues using emulation, it would be very slow.)

 -  Code that is multi-threaded and uses shared state.
 JavaScript has threads (web workers), but they cannot share state — instead they pass messages.